The Truth About Methamphetamine Addiction and Treatment

 - Go Fast

-The effects of methamphetamine abuse involve a wide range of physical, social, and psychological consequences and should be taken very seriously.
+Methamphetamine addiction side effects involve a wide range of physical, social, and psychological consequences and should be taken very seriously.

 - Increased energy and physical activity